Keep reading to find out whether you can buy Aldi stock.

 Kroger owns over 2,700 locations in 35 states and operates 45 distribution centers, 1,500 fuel centers, and more.

 Currently, Kroger is working with the Ocado Group to build automated warehouses for packing and shipping orders to customers.

-The company is also growing rapidly.
-Kroger’s revenues grew by an average of 10% in 2020 and reduced their long-term debt by over $1 billion.
+Kroger’s revenue grew by an average of 10% in 2020 and reduced its long-term debt by over $1 billion.

 Kroger is also a strong dividends stock because the company has a high cash flow.

 Costco (NASDAQ: COST)